 Throughout my years in education, whether as a teacher or a school or district administrator, I have worked hard to focus the time, talent, and energy of all the adults involved in the lives of children on the most important aspect of their educational careers: teaching and learning.

-I was reminded of any amazing example of teaching and learning when serving as a superintendent in a district in the northeastern part of the United States.
+I was reminded of any amazing example of teaching and learning when serving as a superintendent in Longmeadow Public Schools in MA.

 Sometimes we make things more difficult than they need to be.

 If you pay attention to the majority of the conversations in our country pertaining to improving education for students of all ages, you hear discussions about standards, accountability, test scores, budgets, core curriculum, and so on.
 All of these can be important; however, what is at the REAL CORE of improving education is the teacher who labors with the students in the classroom.

 Great teachers know their students, adapt their teaching to their students, and make learning relevant and provide rigor for growth.
 This applies to teachers of students of ALL ages.

 I have had the pleasure of working with many great teachers over the years.
 One of my favorite examples of great teaching and learning took place in a middle school.
 It was an interdisciplinary lesson between the art teacher and the English teacher.
 The theme was autobiography.
 The students wrote a paper about themselves and then, in art class, painted a self-portrait.

 Below is the writing of one particular student.

 The portrait was painted by that same student.
 The writing and the painting are sufficient.
 They may not appear to be amazing pieces of work.